awes12/awes12.github.io/cookieClicker/README.md

 # WrinklersPlusPlus
-A cookie clicker mod that changes the wrinkler limit
+A cookie clicker mod that changes the wrinkler
 ## Description
   The wrinkler limit is now based on how many times you've reached the 3rd stage of the grandmapocalypse **in previous ascensions.**